Polyketide: Polyketide synthase

 Polyketides are produced by polyketide synthases (PKSs).
 The core biosynthesis involves stepwise condensation of a starter unit (typically acetyl-CoA or propionyl-CoA) with an extender unit (either malonyl-CoA or methylmalonyl-CoA).
 The condensation reaction is accompanied by the decarboxylation of the extender unit, yielding a beta-keto functional group and releasing a carbon dioxide.
 The first condensation yields an acetoacetyl group, a diketide.
-Subsequent condensations yield triketides, tetraketide, etc. Other starter units attached to a coezyme A include isobutyrate, cyclohexanecarboxylate, malonate, and benzoate.
+Subsequent condensations yield triketides, tetraketide, etc. Other starter units attached to a coenzyme A include isobutyrate, cyclohexanecarboxylate, malonate, and benzoate.

 PKSs are multi-domain enzymes or enzyme complex consisting of various domains.
 The polyketide chains produced by a minimal polyketide synthase (consisting of a acyltransferase and ketosynthase for the stepwise condensation of the starter unit and extender units) are almost invariably modified.
 Each polyketide synthases is unique to each polyketide chain because they contain different combinations of domains that reduce the carbonyl group to a hydroxyl (via a ketoreductase), an olefin (via a dehydratase), or a methylene (via an enoylreductase).

 Termination of the polyketide scaffold biosynthesis can also vary.
 It is sometimes accompanied by a thioesterase that releases the polyketide via hydrating the thioester linkage (as in fatty acid synthesis) creating a linear polyketide scaffold.
 However, if water is not able to reach the active site, the hydrating reaction will not occur and an intramolecular reaction is more probable creating a macrocyclic polyketide.
 Another possibility is spontaneous hydrolysis without the aid of a thioesterase.